diogoosorio/blog/content/entries/test-driven-development-tdd-using-phpunit.md

 create_date: 2012-01-24
 description: Test Driven Development (TDD) is a programming process in which you write tests, before touching any actual code.
 In this post I'll tell you a bit about Unit Testing using PHPUnit.
 title: Test Driven Development (TDD) using PHPUnit
-excerpt: It has happened way too many times.
-You develop your application, everything seems to be working smoothly - all the features that you wanted are in place and all the application's logic seems to be working perfectly.
-When you turn the application to the production server, "hell breaks loose".
-Something, somewhere is broken and you don't quite know what it is.
-Well Test Driven Development (TDD) is a programming process in which you write tests before creating any actual code in order to reduce problems like the one above.
-In this article I'll tell you a bit about Unit Testing using PHPUnit.
 keywords: phpunit, php tdd, test driven development php, tdd phpunit, test driven development phpunit
 slug: test-driven-development-tdd-using-phpunit
 ----